 \section{ACKNOWLEDGMENTS}

 P.M. and M.M. acknowledge support of the Czech Science Foundation (project 25-17472S).
 We acknowledge the European Union's HORIZON Research and Innovation Actions under Grant Agreement no. 101080173 (CLUSTEC) and project CZ.02.01.010022$\_$0080004649 (QUEENTEC) of the EU and the Czech Ministry of Education, Youth and Sport (MEYS).
-MM acknowledges IGA-PrF-2025-010.
+M.M. acknowledges IGA-PrF-2025-010.
 R.F. and M.M. further acknowledge the project 8C24003, the MEYS CR, and EU under Grant Agreements no. 101017733 and 731473 (CLUSSTAR).
-MM also acknowledges fruitful discussions with Jan Provazník, Šimon Br\"auer and Vojtěch Kala.
+M.M. acknowledges discussions with Jan Provazník, Šimon Br\"aue,r and Vojtěch Kala.